RaghuVatsavai/odin-recipes/README.md

 # odin-recipes

-This project in a recipe book with three recipes.
+This project is a recipe book with three recipes that I have completed as a part of The Odin Project.

 The skills I have demonstrated by doing this project:
 - Basic HTML